 There is a difference between using a search engine like Google and using electronic databases.

 Try out some of the resources below to find information on your topic.
-If you use the information you find in any of the following resources, don't forget to cite your work!
+If you use the information you find in any of the following resources, do not forget to cite your work!
 Click for more help on research writing.

 The Electronic Library of MN.
-To access the databases on this site you will need a MN Library Card Bar Code Number.
 You can search databases by subject area or by sorting them alphabetically.
 Options include Encyclopedia Britannica, ERIC, InfoTrac, ProQuest and many others.
-ELM Support Page
+To access the databases on this site you may need a MN Library Card Barcode Number.
+There are many more support resources and games relating to finding information.

 Google Scholar-From the Google Scholar site:

-Wolfram Alpha- A computational knowledge engine.
+Wolfram Alpha - A computational knowledge engine.
 This site can be navigated by subject area, or just by entering a query.
 This is not a search engine; this site takes data related to your key terms and gives you available data on that subject.
-You can view some examples by topic here or see a video introduction to it here.
+You can view some examples by topic here or see a tour of it.
 There is more information on WolframAlpha in the Math section of the Virtual Media Center.